rstan-dev/GarageGuru-PP5/README.md

   * [Back to Contents](#contents)

 * UX features and User Interactions to note:
+  - Unauthenticated users can only access the login or register page.
+All other pages are protected at the Route level and only available to users who have registered and logged in to their account.
   - Users can always see where they are by the nav icon that highlights yellow or by the breadrcumb Viewing bar at the top of each screen.
+[US5, US6,]
   - Users can hover over each icon in the NavBar to see the Nav label, and Users will know they are logged in by seeing their name next to the Profile link.
   - All user can access their own Profile page where they can view or edit their profile, username or password.
+[US3, US11, US12, US13, US14]
   - Users can view All the jobs, jobs only created by them or jobs assigned to them.
+[US4, US15, US31 and US32]
   - A dashboard allows them to organise each view according to its status and the status counter lets the user filter by and know at all times how many jobs are Pending, Underway or Completed.
+[US16, US17]
-  - Users can filter by jobs that are recently created, recently updated or by their due date
+  - Users can filter by jobs that are recently created, recently updated or by their due date.
+[US16, US17]
   - Users can enter a keyword to search by job type, description, created by or assigned to.
+[US16, US17]
-  - On each job card, users can click through to view the profiles of the user who created the job or the user who is assigned to the job.
+  - On each job card, users can click through to view the profiles of the user who created the job or the user who is assigned to the job. [ US11 ]
-  - Jobs can be edited by the person who created them which allows updates to any of the fields including the image.
+  - Jobs can be edited by the person who created them which allows updates to any of the fields including the image. [ US19 ]
-  - Jobs will also allow the two users involved in the job - those who created it and those who are assigned to the job to add an invoice.
+  - Jobs will also allow the two users involved in the job - those who created it and those who are assigned to the job to add an invoice. [ US25 ]
-  - Any user can view the invoice summary by opening the Accordion feature Click To View Invoice Summary, where they can find a button to view the invoice card or Edit it if they have permission.
+  - Any user can view the invoice summary by opening the Accordion feature Click To View Invoice Summary, where they can find a button to view the invoice card or Edit it if they have permission. [ US26 ]
-  - Users can also click an eye icon which will add the job to a Watch list if they want to keep track of a job
+  - Users can also click an eye icon which will add the job to a Watch list if they want to keep track of a job [ US32 ]
   - Users will see if any comments have been left on a job and will know the amount of comments that have been left on that specific job.
+[US21, US22, US23, US24]
   - Users can click on the comment bubble icon and view the job card, and invoice summary, leave a comment, leave a reply to a comment and edit or delete any of their comments.
+[US21, US22, US23, US24]
-  - Users can view all invoices in the system and use familiar dashboard features to view and filter the status, order by dates and search using keywords
+  - Users can view all invoices in the system and use familiar dashboard features to view and filter the status, order by dates and search using keywords [ US29 ]
-  - On each invoice card, users can click through to view the profiles of the user who created the invoice or the user who is assigned to the job.
+  - On each invoice card, users can click through to view the profiles of the user who created the invoice or the user who is assigned to the job. [ US11 ]
   - Invoices can be edited only by those who created or were assigned to the job can edit an invoice.
+[US27 and US30]
   - Any users can click on the View Job Summary accordion and find a link to view the full job card
   - Any user can click the BackToTop button incorporated on Jobs and Invoices pages to help navigate long page lists.